 Preclinical PET-CT Equipment

-The Hillman PET-CT service utilizes the extensive existing UPMC resources, including:
+The Hillman PET-CT service utilizes the extensive existing UPMC resources, including one Siemens Inveon small animal PET-CT at the UPMC Hillman Cancer Center Animal Facility.

 The PET experts offer consultation services to investigators, to discuss specific research objectives and the appropriate PET imaging protocol.
 Consultations include guidance in experimental design, development, validation, and implementation of methodology in the interpretation of study data.
-Please contact Dr. Carolyn Anderson for more information or to set up an appointment regarding your preclinical imaging studies.
+Please contact Dr. Jessie Nedrow for more information or to set up an appointment regarding your preclinical imaging studies.